octo-technology/OpenTezos/docs/blockchain-basics/proof-of-work.md

 ![](../../static/img/blockchain-basics/invalid_node_remined.svg)
 <small className="figure">FIGURE 9: Even if _C_ re-mines all its block following its modification, the hash of the latest block still does not match the rest of the network.</small>

-The only known way to corrupt Proof-of-Work is through the infamous "51% attack" [[8]](/blockchain-basics/proof-of-work#references), which consists, for a pirate, in obtaining more than 50% of the world's mining power, allowing him to rewrite the history (the technical details are explained [here](https://hackernoon.com/ethereum-classic-attacked-how-does-the-51-attack-occur-a5f3fa5d852e)).
+The only known way to corrupt Proof-of-Work is through the infamous "51% attack" [[8]](/blockchain-basics/proof-of-work#references), which consists, for a pirate, to obtain more than 50% of the world's mining power, allowing him to rewrite the history (the technical details are explained [here](https://hackernoon.com/ethereum-classic-attacked-how-does-the-51-attack-occur-a5f3fa5d852e)).

-Fortunately, getting 51% of the world's mining power for popular blockchains is very difficult.
-For instance, it would cost several billions for Bitcoin.
+Fortunately, getting 51% of the world's mining power for a popular blockchain is very difficult.
+For instance, it would cost several billion for Bitcoin.
 However, for less popular blockchains (with fewer nodes), this is quite doable and happens quite regularly [[9]](/blockchain-basics/proof-of-work#references).
-Some blockchains are trying to solve this problem by implementing different consensus algorithms, such as Tezos, in the following chapters.
+Some blockchains are trying to solve this problem by implementing different consensus algorithms, such as Tezos, seen in the following chapters.

 ## Coins or tokens
 When we talk about "blockchains", we do not necessarily talk about "cryptocurrencies".
 "Blockchain" has been used for many non-financial applications [[10]](/blockchain-basics/proof-of-work#references).
 Note that until now, the data stored in the blocks of our examples were simple strings.
 You can store any type of data: identities, electronic documents, insurance contracts, etc. Whenever it is necessary to have an immutable record, or a system of secure exchanges between parties without trust, or on an unsecured network, you should ask yourself whether or not a blockchain can and should be used.